oliviergimenez/capture-recapture-review/README.md

 analyses in the spirit of [this paper](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(18)30278-7).
 Explanations along with the code and results are [here](https://github.com/oliviergimenez/capture-recapture-review/blob/master/bibliometric_analysis.md).
 I also inspected a sample of methodological and ecological papers, see [there](https://github.com/oliviergimenez/capture-recapture-review/blob/master/make_sense.md) for more details.

 Below is a synthesis of my findings.
+I will add the references later on.

 Ecological questions
 ====================